hmcts/ccd-docker/README.md

 ```

 ### NOTE:
-Initial user and role creation can be done by executing the following script
+For running functional test cases, initial user and role creation can be done by executing the following script

 ccd-docker$ ./bin/create-initial-roles-and-users.sh